TanYa-Go/Babushka-Bakes/README.md

 Apart from looking like a happy place, I wanted the website to also have an elegant feel to it so I have chosen the Mohave font for the majority of the webiste.

+Messages from the site owner are written in Dancing Script fornt to feel more personal, as if she wrote them by hand.

 <a></a>